IRPH News. Lack of transparency but no abusive according to the Supreme Court

 Dear clients and readers,

 Our weekly post news is about the abusive clause applied to many mortgages, regarding the interest rate called IRPH or commonly known as “CAJAS”.
 IRPH.
 Lack of transparency but no abusive according to the Supreme Court.

-In a nutshell, the Supreme Court has detected lack of transparency in the 4 appeals mentioned; basically for not informing the clients in advance about the available types of mortgage’s options (i.e. Euribor index rate, etc).
+In a nutshell, the Supreme Court has detected a lack of transparency in the 4 appeals mentioned.
+Basically for not informing the clients in advance about the available types of mortgage options (i.e. Euribor index rate, etc).

-Nevertheless, it is important to point out that the Supreme court; considers that it is not the IRPH index what should be automatically deemed abusive in itself.
-However, what renders the IRPH clause null and void, is in reality; the lack of the necessary pre-contractual information; which is absolutely crucial, in order to enable the consumer to have a clear understanding, about the different types of available mortgage interests’ rates.
-The idea is the client should be able to offer the bank, a fully informed consent, before signing of the mortgage contract at the notary.
+Nevertheless, it is important to point out that the Supreme court; considers that it is not the IRPH index that should be automatically deemed abusive in itself.
+However, what renders the IRPH clause null and void, is in reality; the lack of the necessary pre-contractual information.
+This is absolutely crucial, in order to enable the consumer to have a clear understanding, of the different types of available mortgage interest rates.
+The idea is the client should be able to offer the bank, fully informed consent, before signing the mortgage contract at the notary.

-We fully realize that the financial implications for all the Spanish banks are huge; since more than 1 million mortgages have been signed over the past few years containing this abusive interest’s rate.
+We fully realize that the financial implications for all the Spanish banks are huge.
+Since more than 1 million mortgages have been signed over the past few years containing this abusive interest rate.
 Undoubtedly, this situation of created banking interests can exert a strong influence on the Supreme Court.

 100% RATE OF SUCCESS LAWSUITS AGAINST SPANISH BANKS